 On a serious note: if fiber isn’t the issue, sticky stools could possibly be a sign of a medical condition like lactose intolerance, or a GI condition like celiac disease.
 Always consider talking to your doctor.

 Don’t forget to add some more water to your routine too!
 Water is another easy and effective way to increase the health of your digestive system and help you ease those fiber-packed poops right out of your body.
 Water and fiber are the perfect combo to get your system working the way it should.

 Simpsonsworld / Via media.giphy.com

 Moving around enough can also help you evacuate your digestive system more easily and ease up on the wiping.
 It helps all the fiber and water move through your body and make it easier to go to the bathroom.
 So get moving.
 You don’t necessarily have to sign up for that grueling spin class (but if you do see you on the leaderboard)!
 Try going on more walks or doing another type of exercise you really enjoy.

 Instead of investing in endless amounts of toilet paper and wet wipes at Costco, try investing in yourself instead with the best natural fiber supplement on the market: Bonny.

 Bonny is exactly what your body is missing.
-It is made with delicious, natural ingredients, is sustainably packaged, and is easy to add to your morning smoothie, a glass of water, or even into your favorite baked treat.
+It is plant-based, all-natural, flavored with fruits and sustainably packaged.
+Add Bonny to your morning smoothie, a glass of water, or even into your favorite baked treat.
 You’ll be doing a happy dance when you get the amount of fiber your body is begging you for.
 Wishing you pleasant poops and Ghost Wipes!